hythm7/Pakku/README.md

 DESCRIPTION
 ===========

-Pakku is package manager for `Raku`
+Pakku is a package manager for `Raku`

 AUTHOR
 ======